See our class schedule for when these classes are available.

 5-10 minutes of stretching and cooling down

 These classes are designed for children ages 8-13.
 The emphasis is on body weight exercises through games, physical challenges, sports, gymnastics and other fun activities.
 These classes are perfect for introducing your kids to physical fitness in a fun, challenging and exciting way.
 These classes are limited to 10 kids per trainer to ensure safety and appropriate supervision.
 Depending on the activities this will be as few as 5 kids per trainer.
 We need to evaluate children under 10 to ensure that this program is suitable for them.
 Some younger children may have a tough time with our program and being able to perform the various skills.
 We want to ensure an encouraging and safe environment by properly assessing younger children.
-For children 14 and over we recommend starting them in our adult CrossFit classes at the Green level.
+For children 14 and over we recommend starting them in our adult CrossFit classes.
 We scale the workouts according to skill level and most teenagers 14 and over are more than ready to move up to our various other classes depending on their skill levels.

 Special Events and Lectures